 A quick refresh of infringement research is appropriate if changes have been made to the original concept.
-It is also appropriate if many months have passed since many patent applications aren’t published until 18 months after the filing date and may not show up as a problem until after you’ve started production.
+It is also appropriate if many months have passed since many patent applications aren’t published until 18 months after the filing date and may not appear as a problem until after you’ve started production.

 Next, consider each individual feature of your product and how the various features interrelate.
 Should your team decide that anything may have been novel within the past 30 or more years, it is wise for you to investigate further.

 For those of you who are very cost conscious or prefer to do your own resources, at least use free resources such as USPTO or Google to find out if any patents exist for even remotely similar features.
-This is very risky but it certainly better than doing nothing at all.
+This is very risky, but it is certainly better than doing nothing at all.

 Should anything show up in your results as being even remotely concerning, seek out professional IP research and an IP attorney to interpret your risk severity since finding even one related patent could be the tip of the iceberg.
-We urge caution as most people are not experts in this are or have access to the professional grade tools to do a thorough job.
+We urge caution as most people are not experts in this area or do not have access to the professional grade tools to do a thorough job.
 Remember, the whole idea of this exercise is to reduce your risk!